Community Ad-Free Fund $5.00 / $10.00 Every $10.00 adds 24 market-open ad-free hours for everyone. Funded hours stack.

 C. Sentiment (SENT)

 Processes Smart Money Positioning data (like COT reports).
 It rewards alignment with major institutions.
-It rewards alignment with major institutions and penalizes extreme, crowded positioning that is likely to reverse.
+It also penalizes extreme, crowded positioning that is more likely to reverse.

 D. News (NEWS)